korcsmarosgroup/ViralLink/README.md

 python3 virallink.py
 ```

+The speed of the workflow will depend on the specification of the computer.
+The most intensive parts are the tiedie.py script in step 3 and the functional analysis of step 6.
+It is likely to take between 30 minutes and a 2 hours to complete everything.

 ### Debugging

 * The wrapper outputs command line messages, warnings and errors to the file *virallink.out*.
 Open this in a text editor to try to identify issues with the workflow.